 Veterans Appointment Information

-For a widow’s claim, a Death Certificate for the veteran or the date and place of death.
+- Death Certificate for the veteran or the date and place of death.